 Public Works operates all recycling and waste programs in the City.
 They ensure that our streets, sidewalks, and bridges are safe and clean.Learn about Public Works

 Mayor Walsh has commissioned a technical study of Boston’s waste management.
 The study will produce recommendations for moving forward.
 The committee is jointly headed by the Chief of Streets and the Chief of Environment.
-It includes members from:

 - the community